SonarSource/sonarqube/server/sonar-docs/src/pages/setup/install-cluster.md

 ### Network

-All servers, including the database server, must be located within the same region and have static IP addresses (reference via hostname is not supported).
+All servers, including the database server, must be located within the same region.

+All application and search nodes should have static IP addresses (reference via hostname is not supported).
 Network traffic should not be restricted between application and search nodes.

 ### Servers